Home of the freest economy in the world

 Doing something that’s genuinely better is very hard.” —Jony Ive

-During the weekend we visited San Francisco on a guided tour by Toni Perämäki, and old friend and COO of Valohai, a machine learning and AI startup from Finland.
+During the weekend we visited San Francisco on a guided tour by Toni Perämäki, an old friend and COO of Valohai, a machine learning and AI startup from Finland.
 We had good discussions regarding the business opportunities and culture in Silicon Valley.
-California is clearly a place for creative people and for me it’s not quite like the other places in the US I’ve visited over the years.
+California is clearly a place for creative people and for me it’s not at all like the other places in the US I’ve visited over the years.
 People have different values, the atmosphere is quite international and there is a clear trend for healthy food and lifestyle.
 The day included a trip over the Golden Gate bridge to Sausalito, a charming seaside town.

 The weekend was complete with a tour of the Stanford University campus, amazing in terms of architecture and knowledge.
 A day of pondering and walking around this beautiful campus where ”the wind of freedom blows”.
+I wish I could return here some day to finish off my PhD.

 Networking, new ideas and connections are among the most valuable takeaways of this trip.
 The first few days of July included a visit at the Nordic Innovation House in Palo Alto, where I met with Hartti Suomela and Tan Thuong, Senior Advisors at Business Finland.
 They are helping Finnish and Nordic companies to get started in Silicon Valley and our discussions focused on healthy food trends, retail and how to find the right local partners.
 I’m very glad that they agreed to have Plantui Smart Garden samples at the showroom.
 This has already been set up by the kind initiative of Katja Kotala, Community Manager at the Nordic Innovation House.
 As a next step we’re actively looking for a local distribution partner for Plantui in CA.